Pivotal Tracker Review

 Positive Reviews & Testimonials

 Pivotal Tracker is generally well-received, especially by software developers who follow Agile principles.
-Pivotal Tracker has earned 4.0/5 stars on G2 Crowd and a solid 8.1/10 stars on TrustRadius.
+Pivotal Tracker has earned 4.1/5 stars (based on 91 reviews) on G2 Crowd and 7.8/10 stars (based on 70 reviews) on TrustRadius.
 Here’s a bit of what people love about Pivotal Tracker:

 - Great For Agile & Scrum: Pivotal Tracker is designed to follow Agile principles through Scrum methodologies.
 If your team already follows these methodologies, Pivotal Tracker makes a lot of sense.